Stephen Curry NBA Playoffs Player Props: Warriors vs. Kings

 - Giving up 42.2 rebounds per game, the Kings are the ninth-ranked squad in the NBA.

-- The Kings are the 28th-ranked squad in the league, giving up 26.7 assists per game.
+- Looking at assists, the Kings are ranked 28th in the NBA, giving up 26.7 per game.

 Stephen Curry vs. the Kings